 The local area

-We spent a couple of days exploring the area around Blairmore Farm, including a visit to Loch of the Lowes to see the nesting Ospreys, and a day out at Loch Leven riding bikes, playing in the park and swimming in the Loch.
-I will write about these in a separate post, but suffice to say there is plenty going on locally, especially if you love nature and being outdoors.
+We spent a couple of days exploring the area around Blairmore Farm, including visits to both Loch Leven and Loch of the Lowes.
+I have written about these in a separate post, but suffice to say there is plenty going on locally, especially if you love nature and being outdoors.